techsplanet/CodeSphere/docs/decisions.md

 - Domain invariants are guaranteed at compile-time and runtime
 - Upper layers never need to defensively re-validate data
 - Persistence remains an implementation detail

+---

+## ADR-008: Use Better Auth Instead of Auth.js

+##### Decision

+Use **Better Auth** as the authentication framework for CodeSphere instead of Auth.js.

+##### Context

+Authentication is a core infrastructural concern in CodeSphere, but it is  **not part of the domain logic** .

+Auth.js was evaluated due to its popularity and feature richness.
+However, during architectural review, it was found to introduce significant complexity and framework-specific abstraction that obscured authentication fundamentals—especially for early-stage, contract-first development.

+---

+##### Reasoning

+Better Auth was selected because it:

+* Preserves core authentication concepts (sessions, cookies, OAuth)
+* Provides a simpler and more explicit mental model
+* Avoids excessive framework-driven ceremony
+* Improves debuggability and readability
+* Enables faster, safer iteration during V1–V3
+* Keeps authentication explainable in interviews and system design discussions

+This decision prioritizes **conceptual clarity and correctness** over maximal configurability.

+---

+##### Trade-offs

+* Fewer advanced customization hooks compared to Auth.js
+* Less flexibility for highly specialized authentication workflows

+These trade-offs are **intentional and acceptable** for the current scope of the project.

+---

+##### Outcome

+* Authentication remains an infrastructure concern, not a domain dependency
+* Core domain contracts stay independent of the auth framework
+* The system remains production-grade, evolvable, and interview-defensible
+* The authentication layer can be replaced in the future without refactoring domain logic

+---